Out of Time (The Weeknd song): Music video

 The music video for "Out of Time" was released on April 5, 2022.
+Directed by Cliqua, it features actress and model HoYeon Jung, and continues a storyline made with the visuals from Dawn FM.
+Rolling Stone noted that many scenes within the visual are reminiscent of scenes from Sofia Coppola's Lost in Translation (2003).

+Synopsis

-Directed by Cliqua, it features actress and model HoYeon Jung.
-In the video, The Weeknd and Jung meet in an empty hotel and quickly bond over singing the song in a karaoke box.
-They steal the karaoke machine and frolic around the hotel drinking, dancing, and singing the song in shots that pay homage to scenes from Sofia Coppola's Lost in Translation (2003).
-Towards the end, however, an older version of Abel tries to reach out to his present self, before the video transitions to the older Abel's point of view in a surgery room, where Jim Carrey, narrating the final lines, puts a mask on him.
+In the video, the Weeknd and Jung meet in an empty hotel and quickly bond over singing the song in a karaoke box.
+They steal the karaoke machine and frolic around the hotel drinking, dancing, and singing the song.
+Towards the end, an older version of the Weeknd shown with a deformed appearance from the events of the video for "Gasoline" tries to reach out to his present self, before the video transitions to the Weeknd's older point of view in a surgery room, where Jim Carrey, narrating the final lines, puts a mask on him.

 Critical reception

-"Out of Time" received acclaim from critics for the song's production and the Weeknd's vocals.
-Heran Mamo of Billboard named the track as the second-best song from the album, highlighting "The swirling flute and shimmering production feels like he’s in a fairytale where he can turn back time with just the snap of his fingers".
-A New University review called the song “one of the album’s masterpieces”.
+"Out of Time" received acclaim from critics for the song's production, lyrics, and the Weeknd's vocals.
+Heran Mamo of Billboard named the track as the second-best song from the album, highlighting "The swirling flute and shimmering production feels like he's in a fairy tale where he can turn back time with just the snap of his fingers".
+A New University review called the song "one of the album's masterpieces".